PERSONAL OPINION

 But the other side is that Japanese knives typically cost more than their European competitors.

 Scratches matter from the esthetical point of view rather than from a practical point.
 As long as you are not cutting through a metal sponge or something that can damage the blade, not likely your set will ever get scratches on it.
 Deep scratches are hard to get removed, to the point where it is unreasonable to remove them at all.
 If you keep your knife away from bad hands and take care of it, it will serve you for a long time.
+When I say scratches, I am not talking about nicks on the cutting edge, those can be removed

 I find it attractive when a knife has a little bit of shine.
 I got a polishing wheel and attached it to one of the grinders I have.
 I love the result that I get from it!
 A polishing compound on the wheel helps to give the knives that light shine.